logicmonitor/lm-powershell-module/Documentation/Get-LMDeviceAlert.md

 ```

 ### -Name
-Specifies the current name of the log partition to modify.
+The name of the device to retrieve alerts for.
+Part of a mutually exclusive parameter set.

 ```yaml
 Type: String